 Choose a Graphics Card for Modern Games

-Edited by Batkingnz, Anonymous, Lynn, Eng and 2 others
+Edited by Batkingnz, Lynn, Eng, jace cotton and 1 other

 Today's modern games have high production values approaching costs and resources used to make blockbuster films, while this has given the gamer a more immersive and realistic experience, there has also been the need for increased capabilities in the components in a gaming PC.
 As always, the CPU and RAM play an important part in your setup, but now even more than ever before, choosing the right graphics card can make the difference between a frustrating and less pretty experience, and one that would put even the latest generation game consoles to shame in the graphics department.
 If you're at a loss for what you should even consider in a graphics card for modern games, the article below will get you on board with all the latest trends and technology.

 - 1 What Does A Graphics Card Do?

 - 2 Are My CPU And RAM Still Important?